Stuart Price on Creating Hits with UAD Plug-Ins

-Yes, it’s the new Mac Pro with an Apollo QUAD connected via Thunderbolt.
-I was using a UAD OCTO PCIe card in a Sonnet chassis as well which worked great too.
+Yes, it’s a new Mac Pro with an Apollo QUAD connected via Thunderbolt.
+I was using a UAD OCTO PCIe card in a Sonnet chassis as well, which worked great too.
 I used that in tandem with a Neve Melbourn 12 channel board.

 What do you like about Apollo?

 I don’t like having things setup too nicely and I mostly patch stuff in when I feel like using it — that’s why the Apollo is really helpful.
-I have one cable that wherever it gets plugged in has some combination of UAD front end on it — the UA 610 Tube Preamp & EQ Plug-In Collection or the Neve 1073 Preamp & EQ Plug-In Collection, an 1176, an amp simulator, or the Boss® CE-1 Chorus Ensemble plug-in.
+I have one cable and wherever it gets plugged in it has some combination of UAD front end on it — the UA 610 Tube Preamp & EQ Collection or the Neve® 1073® Preamp & EQ Collection, an 1176, an amp simulator, or the Brigade Chorus Pedal..

 Do you take advantage of tracking with near-zero latency with the Apollo?

 Yes.
 That has made a huge difference.
 I previously used to apply UAD plug-ins further down the line.
 But now working with them on the front end lets you get closer to your final sound sooner.
 This feature alone is worth getting an Apollo for.
 And with Unison™ technology and plug-ins such as the 610 and Neve collections, the Apollo really bridges the gap between using “real” preamps and virtual ones.

 Are you printing effects a lot?

 Yes, if it's part of what’s going on.
 Adding compressors or effects on the way in forces some sort of discipline as well — it forces a decision on the sound instead of leaving it for later.
 The way I see it, if you constructed a sound with reverb or delay as an intrinsic part of it, then print it.
 If it doesn’t work out, redo it.